 “Note to bloggers who change head-to-toe, paid-to-wear outfits every hour: Please stop.
 Find another business.
 You are heralding the death of style.” – Sally Singer, Vogue Creative Digital Director

-These editors accept advertising dollars, curate a magazine by featuring brands and designers who have paid to be featured in its pages (online or print), use their clout to borrow expensive designer clothes for style shoots (usually from advertising partners) and then try to shame bloggers for "paid appearances and borrowed outfits looks" - no wonder the fashion blogging community was reeling and hit back on social media.
+These editors accept advertising dollars, curate a magazine by featuring brands and designers who have paid to be featured in its pages (online or print), use their clout to borrow expensive designer clothes for style shoots (usually from advertising partners) and then try to shame bloggers for “paid appearances and borrowed outfits looks” – no wonder the fashion blogging community were left reeling, hitting back on social media with full force.

 Susie Bubble founder of popular fashion blog Stylebubble.co.uk who currently has 327,000 Instagram followers tweeted this in response to Vogue:

 Now it is at this point that I should reveal that back in 2014, I myself wrote some unflattering comments about ‘typical’ fashion bloggers in a post titled The Rise of Ethical Fashion Bloggers.
 Here’s a snippet of my piece:

 The sweeping generalisation of fashion bloggers is that they are attention seekers that don’t do any real work, slotting in to the same unfortunate category as socialites like Paris Hilton – not that some bloggers care.

 I still stand by what I wrote in the post back in 2014, but I emphasise that my comments are aimed at bloggers who bring the industry into disrepute by lying, conniving, copying, stealing (images and copy without attribution) and basically behaving like self-important attention-whoring brats.

 My disdain for these kind of bloggers aside, I don’t want to write off the entire fashion blogger community of which I am a part.
 The broader fashion community plays a crucial role in advancing the ethical and eco fashion movements.